The ABCs of Going from Point A to Point B in Vancouver

 People who visit Vancouver are always surprised by how compact the city is.

-You definitely shouldn’t spend all your time downtown, though, but even then every neighborhood’s within biking distance, some are walkable, and they’re never more than 40 minutes by bus.
+You definitely shouldn’t spend all your time downtown, though, but even then every neighborhood’s within biking distance, some are walkable, and they’re never more than 40 minutes away by bus.

 ✗ Don’t rent a car